dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

   ([PDF](http://www.softwarepreservation.org/projects/prolog/edinburgh/doc/CPrologUMV1.2.pdf))
   lists `bagof/3` and `setof/3` but not `findall/3`.

-In _Higher-order extensions to PROLOG: are they needed?_ David Warren writes:
+In "Higher-order extensions to PROLOG: are they needed?"
+David Warren writes:

 > I believe it is possible to replace these ad hoc solutions with a single more
 > principled extension to PROLOG, which preserves the "declarative" aspect of